Destiny 2: Post-release content

-The Final Shape is considered to be the conclusion of the first saga for the Destiny franchise, called the "Light and Darkness" saga.
+The Final Shape, which began Year 7, was the conclusion of the first saga for the Destiny franchise, called the "Light and Darkness" saga.
 It launched on June 4, 2024.
 Following this release, Bungie switched to an episodic model for ongoing content, with three episodes a year instead of the traditional four seasons.
-The episodes each have a three-act structure and more narrative aspects compared to previous seasons.
-It focuses on Coalition forces entering the Pale Heart of the Traveler to prevent the Witness from acquiring the Traveler's Light to complete its vision of the final shape, and using Prismatic to allow Guardians to wield Light and Darkness in harmony.
-After the Witness was defeated by the Coalition in the Excision mission that was unlocked after the World's First race for the Salvation's Edge raid was completed, its Darkness collided with the Traveler's Light to create paracausal artifacts called Echoes, setting the stage for the episodic structure that followed throughout the cycle.
-That included Episode: Echoes, which focused on the Echo that was acquired by an entity called "The Conductor" after it landed on Nessus and changed the Vex, Episode: Revenant, which focused on the Echo that was acquired by Fikrul, the antagonist from Forsaken who is using its power to convert living Eliksni into a new breed of Scorn, and Episode: Heresy, which focused on the Echo that was acquired by a commander of the Dread, a faction created by the Witness from templates of the Disciples it had cultivated throughout its pursuit to enact the final shape, after it landed on the Dreadnaught and awakened an eldritch force within the Hive ship.
+The episodes each had a three-act structure and more narrative aspects compared to previous seasons.
+The expansion focuses on Coalition forces entering the Pale Heart of the Traveler to prevent the Witness from acquiring the Traveler's Light to complete its vision of the final shape, and using a new power called Prismatic to allow Guardians to wield Light and Darkness in harmony.
+After the Witness is defeated by the Coalition in the Excision mission, the game's first and only 12-player activity that was unlocked after the World's First race for the "Salvation's Edge" raid was completed, its Darkness collided with the Traveler's Light to create paracausal artifacts called Echoes, setting the stage for the episodic structure that followed throughout the cycle.
+That included Episode: Echoes a week after the expansion's release, which focused on the Echo that was acquired by an entity called "The Conductor" after it landed on Nessus and changed the Vex, Episode: Revenant in October 2024, which focused on the Echo that was acquired by Fikrul, the antagonist from Forsaken who used its power to convert living Eliksni into a new breed of Scorn, and Episode: Heresy in February 2025, which focused on the Echo that was acquired by a commander of the Dread, a faction created by the Witness from templates of the Disciples it had cultivated throughout its pursuit to enact the final shape, after it landed on the Dreadnaught and awakened an eldritch force within the Hive ship.
+Episode: Revenant added the "Vesper's Host" dungeon, taking place on a BrayTech space station in Europa's orbit, and Episode: Heresy added the "Sundered Doctrine" dungeon taking place in the same Pyramid ship of the "Vow of the Disciple" raid from The Witch Queen.
+Halfway through Act 3 of Heresy had an update called Rite of the Nine in May 2025, which acted as a prologue to Year 8.